What are the types of Automation Testing?

 - UI Testing: mimicking what users interact with the software in real life.
 This means that, when automating UI Testing, you simulate users' behaviors, such as when they use the mouse to move to, and click on an object on the user interface.

-If you want to learn more about Software Testing for Banking and how it can help you accelerate your Bank's Digital Transformation, subscribe to our newsletter.
+If you want to learn more about Automation Testing and how it can accelerate your testing process, we're here to help.